JasonGoodney/HandmadeHero/README.md

 - Unofficial Mac Platform Layer: https://www.youtube.com/playlist?list=PLQOu9z2IsoWnvByDqg_CmihZogT5sI3uM
 - Unofficial Linux Platform Layer: https://davidgow.net/handmadepenguin/default.html

+### Day 018 - Enforcing a Video Frame Rate
+At this stage our game renders at the maximum frame rate possible.
+This is wasteful.
+The CPU is doing a ton of extra work to display updates to the user at a rate that is far to fast for them to process.
+Instead what we want to do is use a strict frame rate.
+This can be accomplished by telling the thread to sleep after for the difference between the target fps and the time it took to complete all the work in a frame.
 ### Day 017 - Unified Keyboard and Gamepad Input
 ### Day 016 - Compiler Switches
 - We enable -Wall for enhanced warnings